rgrempel/elm-web-api/README.md

 ## Supported browsers

-I have now set up testing via Travis and SauceLabs, and you can see at the top of this page a graphic that indicates which browsers I'm testing against.
+I have set up testing via Travis and SauceLabs -- you can see at the top of this page a graphic that indicates which browsers I'm testing against.
 Let me know if you think I should try out some older verions as well.